Ganduje's ex-commissioner chides poor 2025 budget performance in Kano

-Garba, a former President of the Nigerian Union of Journalists (NUJ), expressed concern that the New Nigerian Peoples Party (NNPP)-led administration has performed woefully in water resources, health, and education.
+Garba, a former President of the Nigerian Union of Journalists (NUJ), worried that the New Nigerian Peoples Party (NNPP)-led administration performed woefully in the areas of water resources, health, and education.

-According to Garba, a recent budget review published by an online platform rated the government poorly in key sectoral performance, while placing the capital budget performance spanning January to September 2025 below 40 per cent.
+According to Garba, a recent budget review published by an online platform rated the government poor in key sectorial performance while placing the capital budget performance, which spanned between January and September 2025, below 40 per cent.

 He said the findings expose the gap between the administration’s public rhetoric and its actual delivery, adding that the figures confirm the failure of a government that has invested more in propaganda than in governance.